Jillberg/platformerPlayground/README.md

 # platformerPlayground
-This is a playground to explore typical and novel abilities found in a 2D platformer
+This is a playground to explore typical and novel abilities found in  2D platformers